akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 6. Make sure that the model is [officially supported by vLLM](https://docs.vLLM.ai/en/latest/models/supported_models.html)
 7. Check the environment variables for setting the `vLLM_API_KEY` and `OPENAI_API_KEYS` environment variables match
 8. Check that the the `HUGGING_FACE_HUB_TOKEN` is set for downloading models
-9. if using the api externally make sure you have updated the url to use the deployer endpoint variable which can be done by setting `OPENAI_API_BASE`
+9. if using the API externally make sure you have updated the url to use the deployer endpoint variable which can be done by setting `OPENAI_API_BASE`
 10. if you have checked all of these and still have problems than open a issue in the awesome-akash repo and tag @rakataprime.
 In the issue, please provide your logs and deployment used with the Hugginface token and other secrets set to XXXXXXXXXXXX.

 ## Choosing The Right GPU for An LLM Model